A stable infinity-category of Lagrangian cobordisms: Introduction

 \end{conjecture}

 By the conjecture, the study of $\Lag_{pt}(pt)$ reduces to the calculation of the endomorphism algebra $\cE = \totEnd_{\Lag_{pt}(pt)}(pt)$.
-By construction, $\cE$ is only an $E_1$-algebra, but in fact it naturally comes from an $E_\oo$-algebra.
-To see this, observe that external product induces a functor
+By construction, $\cE$ is only an $E_1$-algebra, but in fact it is naturally an $E_\oo$-algebra.
+The intuition is that direct product induces a functor